Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_gamepad_using_linkit_one.md

 ## Creating a new prototype for LinkIt Smart 7688

 ### Step 1.
-Create a new prototype with gamepag controller type data channel
+Create a new prototype with gamepad controller type data channel
 a.
-After login, select "Prototype" under Development at the navigator bar, click "Create" to create a new prototype.
+After login, select "Prototype" under Development at the navigation bar, click "Create" to create a new prototype.

 ![](../images/Linkit_ONE/img_linkitone_02.png)